-I personally tighten these nuts by feel, and I use the original type of washer or a waverly locking washer.
+I personally tighten these nuts by feel.
+I use the original type of washer or a waverly locking washer.
 I do NOT use a split-type of washer.
 Nuts need NOT be overly snug, but must be snug enough so the nut does not back off!
 I NEVER over-tighten these nuts!
-DO NOT use Loctite on these nuts!
+NO Loctite on these nuts!
 If your 'feel' for torque is not quite good, use a torque wrench!

 What to do if the tip does snap off:

 A Boyer ignition will likely fit, but you can likely fix the tip, if you do the following very carefully: